petergeorgas/Go-Encrypt-/README.md

 # Go Encrypt!

-Go Encrypt is a command-line application used to easily encrypt and decrypt files with the AES-256 GCM encryption algorithm.
+Go Encrypt! is a command-line application used to easily encrypt and decrypt files with the AES-256 GCM encryption algorithm.

 ## Usage
 ```